What is an "Inbound" Exchange Student?

 - Christmas Holiday in Sacramento Trip (Early December, following the Winter Orientation)

-- Tahoe Ski Trip (Early February)
+- Tahoe Ski Trip (Early February, weather permitting)

 - Yosemite Trip (Late May)